tesujimath/docker-netextender/Readme.md

 # NetExtender (SonicWALL) for Docker

 Connect to a SonicWALL VPNs through docker NetExtender container.

+*This fork differs from upstream by supporting VPN_EXTRA_IP and VPN_EXTRA_PORT, for additional port forwaring*

 ## Usage